datanapps/AndroidUtility/README.md

 Benifits:
+1. its provide support in JAVA as well as KOTLIN
-1. A single class have multiple function.
+2. A single class have multiple function.
-2. Handling null pointer
+3. Handling null pointer
-2. if given activity is is null or context then no crash and it will show toast.
+4. if given activity is is null or context then no crash and it will show toast.

 =============================================================================